horlbeck-lab/horlbeck-lab-website/research/index.md

 * Can restoring normal chromatin function restore cells to a "healthy" state, or is there epigenetic memory of the disease even after correcting the causative gene?
 * When during development is chromatin function most critical?

-We will achieve these questions with functional genomics and epigenomics approaches in iPSC-derived neural models, patient-donated tissues, and animal models.
+We will address these questions with functional genomics and epigenomics approaches in iPSC-derived neural models, patient-donated tissues, and animal models.

 {% endcapture %}